-The posters, leaflets, and videos for users clearly state that trafficking in persons is a serious crime and subject to penalties of specific imprisonment for violating the relevant Act by presenting some cases, calling on people "What the person close to you does could be trafficking in person.
-Report to the nearest Police Station or Regional Immigration Services Bureau if you find the offender and the person like a victim."
+The posters, leaflets, and videos for users clearly state that trafficking in persons is a grave crime that violates the human rights and subject to penalties of specific imprisonment for violating the relevant Act by presenting some cases, calling on people "What the person close to you does could be trafficking in persons.
+Report to the nearest Police Station or Regional Immigration Services Bureau if you find an offender or a person like a victim."

-O Every year since 2005, the National Police Agency has produced leaflets in several languages calling for people to report cases of trafficking in persons to the police, with the aim of discovering latent victims.
+Every year since 2005, the National Police Agency has produced leaflets in several languages calling for people to report cases of trafficking in persons to the police, with the aim of discovering latent victims.
 These leaflets are distributed to the relevant ministries and agencies, embassies in Tokyo, and NGOs, and also placed in places that can easily catch the eyes of the victims and made available online.

-The leaflet was revised from the perspective of victims in a significantly compact form for portability and an understandable design with key words and illustration, reflecting feedback from NGOs and foreign embassies in Tokyo.
-In FY2021, about 290,000 leaflets in 10 languages (Japanese, English, Chinese, Korean, Spanish, Russian, Thai, Tagalog, Indonesia, and Vietnamese) were prepared and distributed.
+The leaflet was revised throughout from the perspective of victims in a significantly compact form for portability and an understandable design with key words and illustration, reflecting feedback from NGOs and foreign embassies in Tokyo.
+In FY2022, about 228,000 leaflets in ten languages (Japanese, English, Chinese, Korean, Spanish, Russian, Thai, Tagalog, Indonesian, and Vietnamese) were prepared and distributed.